Azure/azure-sdk-for-net/sdk/openai/Azure.AI.OpenAI/README.md

 ### Authenticate the client

-In order to interact with the App Configuration service, you'll need to create an instance of the [OpenAIClient][openai_client_class] class.
+In order to interact with the Azure OpenAI service, you'll need to create an instance of the [OpenAIClient][openai_client_class] class.
 To make this possible, you'll need the endpoint URI for your Azure OpenAI resource and an API key to access that resource.

 #### Get credentials